raul23/pyebooktools/README.rst

 This project (**version 0.1.0a3**) is a Python port of `ebook-tools`_ which is written in Shell by `na--`_.
-The Python script `ebooktools.py`_ is a collection of tools for automated and semi-automated organization and management of large ebook collections.
+The Python script `ebooktools.py`_ is a collection of tools for automated organization and management of large ebook collections.

 Check also my other project `search-ebooks`_ which is based on `pyebooktools`_ for searching through the content and metadata of ebooks.